FlyingVoodoo/FlyingVoodoo/README.md

 - 🎓 **Student Developer** at the Moscow Aviation Institute(MAI) in Moscow
 - 🛠️ Languages: **Python**, **C/С++**.
-- 🎮 Interests: Gaming, music, computer hardware, and open source
+- 🎮 Interests: Gaming, music, computer hardware
 - 🌱 Always learning, tinkering, and sharing new ideas

 ---